Friday, February 7, 2014

 Written statement:

-Describe two techniques recently discovered- explain how the techniques were used and explain why you selected the subject for your poster.
+discovered- explain how the techniques were used and explain why you selected the subject for your poster.
 You can decribe things you discovered, areas that gave you trouble, etc.

 300 words, typed and due on 12/19.